aniketsinha06/Image-Classification-using-CNN-and-Tensorflow-Deep-Learning/README.md

 ### Combined with Virtual Assistant

-Images classification project is combined with Virtual Assistant project to identify image on voice command.
+Images classification project is combined with Virtual Assistant project to identify image on voice command.</br>
 Project video can be found here : </br>
-<a href =  "https://github.com/aniketsinha06/Image-Classification-using-CNN-and-Tensorflow-Deep-Learning/tree/master/Video">Image Classification on voice command</a></br>
+<a href =  "https://github.com/aniketsinha06/Image-Classification-using-CNN-and-Tensorflow-Deep-Learning/tree/master/Video">- __Image Classification on voice command__</a></br>